fhalab/MLDE/README.md

   - backports.functools_lru_cache

 # Citing this Repository
-Please cite our work "[Machine Learning-Assisted Directed Evolution Navigates a Combinatorial Epistatic Fitness Landscape with Minimal Screening Burden](https://www.biorxiv.org/content/10.1101/2020.12.04.408955v1)" when referencing this repository.
+Please cite our work "[Informed training set design enables efficient machine learning-assisted directed protein evolution](https://doi.org/10.1016/j.cels.2021.07.008)" when referencing this repository.

 # Citing Supporting Repositories
 MLDE relies on previously published GitHub repositories for encoding generation and zero-shot prediction.
 Links to the source repositories and bibtex entries for the accompanying works are below: